JibbSmart/JoyShockLibrary/README.md

 **IMU\_STATE JslGetIMUState(int deviceId)** - Get the latest accelerometer + gyroscope state for the controller with the given id.

+**MOTION\_STATE JslGetMotionState(int deviceId)** - Get the latest motion state for the controller with the given id.

-**TOUCH_STATE JslGetTouchState(int deviceId)** - Get the latest touchpad state for the controller with the given id.
+**TOUCH\_STATE JslGetTouchState(int deviceId)** - Get the latest touchpad state for the controller with the given id.
 Only DualShock 4s support this.

 **int JslGetButtons(int deviceId)** - Get the latest button state for the controller with the given id.
 If you want more than just the buttons, it's more efficient to use JslGetSimpleState.